Dual Diagnosis Treatment Toledo, IL

 Community Resource Center - 49.3 miles from Toledo, IL

-Community Resource Center is a dual-diagnosis treatment center in Vandalia, IL that offers treatment services for mental health and substance use disorders that include phobias as well as anorexia.
+Community Resource Center is a dual-diagnosis treatment center in Vandalia, IL that provides treatment services for mental health and substance use disorders that include obsessive compulsive disorder as well as bulimia.

 Address: 421 West Main Street, Vandalia, IL 62471 in Fayette County